prjctgeek/foodie/content/recipes/peach_jack/index.md

 tags = ["dessert", "acidic", "wine"]
 +++

-"Jacking", or freeze distilation, creates a fortified wine, which in the case of peaches, really preserves the taste of summer.
+"Jacking", or freeze distillation, creates a fortified wine, which in the case of peaches, really preserves the taste of summer.

 <!-- more -->